jnyfah/jnyfah.github.io/_posts/phanes4.md

 ---

-## False sharing and alignas(64)
+### False sharing and alignas(64)

-Before we look at the member variables, there is a hardware detail worth understanding because it directly shapes the design.
+Before we look at the member variables, there is a hardware detail worth understanding first.

 Modern CPUs do not read and write individual bytes from memory.
 They work in chunks called **cache lines**  typically 64 bytes on x86.
 When a CPU core reads a variable, it loads the entire cache line containing it into its L1 cache.
 When it writes to that variable, it marks the entire cache line as modified and invalidates copies of it in every other core's cache.

 This becomes a problem when two threads are writing to *different* variables that happen to live on the *same* cache line.
 Neither thread is actually sharing data they are writing to separate variables but the CPU does not know that.
 Every write by one thread invalidates the cache line for the other, forcing a cache miss on the next access.
 This is **false sharing**, and it is a silent performance killer in multithreaded code.

-[Scott Meyers talk on Cpu Caches and Why You Care](https://youtu.be/WDIkqP4JbkE?si=TDwcUloUJQt_nKZS) goes deep in details about this
+[Scott Meyers talk on Cpu Caches and Why You Care](https://youtu.be/WDIkqP4JbkE?si=TDwcUloUJQt_nKZS) goes deep in details about this.

 In our deque, `front` is written by thieves and `back` is written by the owner.
 They are completely independent variables, but if they land on the same cache line, every time a thief updates `front` it invalidates the owner's cached copy of `back` and vice versa even though neither actually cares about the other's variable.